phageaisa/phageai/README.md

 ## Installation and usage

 #### PhageAI user account (1/3)
-Create a free user account in [the PhageAI web platform](https://phage.ai/) or use an existing one.
+Create a free user account in [the PhageAI web platform](https://app.phage.ai/) or use an existing one.
 If you had to create new one, activate your account by activation link which was sent on your mail inbox.
-After that, log into the platform successfully and click "My profile" on menu (left sidebar).
-From the "API access" section copy the access token (string) and keep it for the steps below.
+After that, log into the platform successfully and click "My profile" in the top-right menu.
+In the "API access" section create a new access token (string) and copy it for the steps below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/phageaisa/phageai/main/media/phageai-access-token.png">